andrew/ultimate-awesome/README.md

 - [awesome-hacktoberfest-2026](https://github.com/Piyushhbhutoria/awesome-hacktoberfest-2026) - We present a curated list of awesome Hacktoberfest 2025 repositories.
 If you enjoyed this resource, please leave a star :star: to support this project! :sparkles:.
 - [Awesome-Product-Management](https://github.com/prakashsellathurai/Awesome-Product-Management) - A curated list of Product Management Resources :seedling:.
 - [awesome-schematron](https://github.com/Schematron/awesome-schematron) - A curated list of awesome Schematron tools and applications.
 New items welcome.
-- [awesome-mixture-of-experts](https://github.com/superbrucejia/awesome-mixture-of-experts) - Awesome Mixture of Experts (MoE): A Curated List of Mixture of Experts (MoE) and Mixture of Multimodal Experts (MoME).
 - [awesome-super-productivity](https://github.com/super-productivity/awesome-super-productivity) - This is repository meant to collect cool stuff around super productivity.
 - [awesome-anti-virtualization](https://github.com/theo-abel/awesome-anti-virtualization) - A curated list of awesome resources related to anti virtualization techniques.
+- [awesome-legaltech](https://github.com/Vaquill-AI/awesome-legaltech) - A curated list of awesome LegalTech resources - open source platforms, AI models, MCP servers, companies, datasets, and tools for the global legal ecosystem.
 - [web3together](https://github.com/web3together/web3together) - 🗣 Public open-ended discussions about Blockchain, Web3, NFTs, DeFi, .
 - [awesome-ai-video](https://github.com/xaramore/awesome-ai-video) - A curated list of awesome AI tools for video editing, generation, enhancement, and more.
 - [awesome-glasgow-tech](https://github.com/AddJam/awesome-glasgow-tech) - 🏴󠁧󠁢󠁳󠁣󠁴󠁿 A collection of awesome things for the tech community in Glasgow.